philipmw/eth-staking-on-aws/README.md

 [Install Lighthouse.](https://lighthouse-book.sigmaprime.io/installation-source.html)

+It takes about 45 minutes to compile it on the EC2 instance.

 This concludes setup instructions generic to both Consensus Client and Validator.
 What follows are instructions specific to each instance.